PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/twisted_beam_tut.md

 F = distribloads(lfemm, geom0, dchi, fi, 3);
 ````

-Extract the free-free block of the matrix.
-And the free block for the right
+Extract the free-free block of the matrix, and the free block for the
-and side vector.
+right-hand side vector.

 ````julia
 K_ff = matrix_blocked(K, nfreedofs(dchi))[:ff]